bmedicke/REED/readme.md

 ## memory layout

-This section focuses on the specifics for Linux and Linux-like systems with the same design.
+This section assumes an x86_32 Linux with a 1GiB/3GiB Kernel/userspace split.

 **process-memory-layout.jpg**